 Generally speaking, the lighter the roast, the hotter the temperature at which you should brew your coffee so that it tastes best.
 The only exception to this rule is if you have a darker roast that has been extensively ground up.
 Espresso machines utilize high temperatures to create crema on top of your shot and generally require water that isn't too hot or boiling to execute properly.
 If you are looking to change up your daily routine and find out which way might be best for you, then this article will give you some insight into how different coffee temperatures affect the taste of coffee!

 Coffee Temperature Ranges for the Best Drink

-Coffee enthusiasts have many preferences when it comes to taste, but there is one thing that they can agree on- the best drink is brewed at the right coffee temperature!
+Coffee enthusiasts have many preferences when it comes to taste (and it highly depends on the quality of your coffee maker), but there is one thing that they can agree on- the best drink is brewed at the right coffee temperature!
 A few degrees either way makes all the difference in how your coffee tastes!

 If you are looking to reheat coffee, don't boil it!
 As you know, boiling your beverage at high temps will result in a bitter flavor.